SaedSilva/GeneWhale/README.md

 ---

-Papagenome is a utility tool designed to simplify the analysis of pan-genomes by acting as a wrapper for commonly used tools, leveraging Docker for seamless execution.
+GeneWhale is a utility tool designed to simplify the analysis of pan-genomes by acting as a wrapper for commonly used tools, leveraging Docker for seamless execution.

 ### Requirements

-To use Papagenome, you must have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
+To use GeneWhale, you must have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
 Additionally, Docker must be running (i.e., the Docker daemon must be active).
 To verify if Docker is running, use the following command: